 There have also been issues with the shoulder straps being too close together causing them to dig into the users neck.
 Ultimately, this is a pack you need to try and be prepared to return, just to ensure that it is the right fit.

 The Kelty Redwing 50 is a pack that is designed to carry a large amount of gear in a comfortable and organized manner.
 Its versatility allows it to function as travel and outdoors pack.
 External compression helps to cinch down the load (by way of a Scherer cinch) and bring the weight closer to the user’s body, rendering a more balanced weight.

 The dozens of accessible pockets make up for the lack of interior access.

 The Kelty Redwing 50 is great for people who want the ability to do lots of different things on a casual basis.
-If you are looking for a travel pack that can alternate easily between the city and the outdoors, the Kelty Redwing 50 is an excellence backpack for you to consider.
+If you are looking for a travel backpack that is comfy on your shoulder and can alternate easily between the city and the outdoors, the Kelty Redwing 50 is an excellent backpack for you to consider.

 However, if you are looking for a heavy-duty pack to take on more intense trips, you may want to think twice about getting the Kelty Redwing 50.
 While it is durable, its design doesn’t compliment a rougher terrain.
 A larger and more durable pack would suit those needs better.